pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

-Which namedtuple you choose for your project depends on your preferences for the names in the your persistence model: if you want the names to resemble the attributes of domain event classes in the library, then use the ``StoredEvent`` namedtuple.
-Otherwise use the default ``SequencedItem`` namedtuple or, even better, define a namedtuple that more closely suits your purpose.
+Which namedtuple you choose for your project depends on your preferences for the names in the your persistence model.
+Since the ``SequencedItem`` namedtuple can be used instead of the default ``StoredEvent`` namedtuple, so it is possible to use a custom namedtuple that more closely suits your purpose.

 Encryption